-Self-awareness is, I would venture to say, the most important quality a person can have.
+Self-awareness is arguably the most important quality you can have.

 1. “I wonder why I reacted that way.”